Seven Things we're tired of hearing from software hackers

 Right.
 Even ignoring money, there are other ways to contribute, just as valid as coding: writing documentation, for example.
 Too bad that good documentation can be written only by someone who has already used all the features of a program for a long time, not from newcomers.

 Now, let’s ignore the cases where this is just an excuse to verbally abuse strangers because it feels good to do so.
 In real life, the principle that to ask for support or changes in a “community”-driven software you must contribute to it is disturbingly elitist, if not offensive, and really inefficient for the only community that really matters.
-It sends the message that other communities, including the one of all human beings, are worthless; that non programmers who already devote any moment of their spare time to free the community from trifles like drugs, child abuse, pollution, illiteracy, whatever… cannot do it with Free Software, unless they spend less time on the streets and more at the keyboard.
+It sends the message that other communities, including the one of all human beings, are worthless; that non programmers who already devote every moment of their spare time to free the community from trifles like drugs, child abuse, pollution, illiteracy, whatever… cannot do it with Free Software, unless they spend less time on the streets and more at the keyboard.
 This is simply incompatible with any attempt to introduce Free Software to social activists.

 For more on these issues, you are welcome to read the Free Software Manifesto for all of us.